0

 Loft hatches can be sealed similarly, although you may need a thicker type of draught excluder stripping.

-Energy Saving Tip 4
+Energy Saving Tip 4 - Install Loft Insulation

 We often think about heat escaping through living room walls and windows.
 It’s easy to forget about spaces we don’t regularly hang out in.
 UK homes lose 25% of their heat through uninsulated lofts.
 Loft insulation involves placing a layer of thermally resistant material (often glass mineral wool) on the floor of your loft.
 This stops heat from escaping your home through your ceiling and can save around £255 on your annual energy bill (based on a semi-detached house*).

 Insulation is laid on the loft floor.
 If your loft is easily accessible, you can install loft insulation yourself with a bit of know-how and some spare time.
-Always ensure your loft space has no excess condensation, damp or mould issues before installing insulation.

 Always consult house plans before installing loft insulation, to ensure you avoid blocking ventilation.
 Accidentally covering vents and airbricks can cause damp and mould problems.